jil1710/readmedemo/README.md

 - It is easy to set up out of the box since it ships with sensible defaults and hides complexity from beginners.
 It has a short learning curve to grasp the basics so anyone with a bit of efforts can become productive very quickly.
 It is schema-less, using some defaults to index the data.

 - It is built in Java.
 Easy to use and highly scalable.
 Often used to provide search functionality to an application with features like auto complete, correcting typos, handling synonyms, logging etc...

+## Key Features of ElasticSearch

+ - **Distributed Architecture:** ElasticSearch is built to distribute data across multiple nodes, enabling horizontal scalability and high availability.
+It uses sharding and replication techniques to ensure data is distributed and replicated across the cluster.

+ - **Full-Text Search:** ElasticSearch provides robust full-text search capabilities, allowing you to perform complex search queries across structured and unstructured data.
+It supports features like filtering, faceting, highlighting, and relevance scoring.

+ - **Real-Time Data:** ElasticSearch is designed to handle real-time data ingestion and analytics.
+It allows you to index and search data in near real-time, making it suitable for applications that require up-to-date information and quick responses.

+ - **Schema-less:** ElasticSearch is schema-less, meaning you can index and search documents without predefining a strict schema.
+It dynamically maps and indexes data based on its structure, which provides flexibility and simplifies the data indexing process.

+ - **RESTful API:** ElasticSearch exposes a comprehensive RESTful API, allowing you to interact with the search engine using HTTP requests.
+This makes it easy to integrate ElasticSearch into various applications and programming languages.

+ - **Aggregations and Analytics:** ElasticSearch offers powerful aggregation capabilities for performing data analytics and generating meaningful insights.
+Aggregations allow you to group, filter, and perform calculations on data sets, enabling you to extract valuable information from your indexed documents.

 ## Let's Understand Component and Terminology of Elastic search